LiarPrincess/Violet/Sources/Objects/README_Objects.md

 // sourcery: pytype = tuple, default, hasGC, baseType, tupleSubclass
 /// This instance of PyTypeObject represents the Python tuple type;
-/// it is the same object as tuple in the Python layer. public class PyTuple: PyObject, PySequenceType {
+/// it is the same object as tuple in the Python layer. public class PyTuple: PyObject {

   internal let data: PySequenceData